KailashJS/KailashJS/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on my master thesis
+- 🔭 I have submitted my master thesis and officially graduated
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently diving deep into MERN Stack
 - 👯 I’m looking to collaborate on frontend dev with React
 - 🤔 I’m looking for help with Full stack development
 - 💬 Ask me about Javascript